Zomato: How It Is Delivering Delicious Happiness to Your Doorsteps

 Gaurav Gupta, who initially joined as the Global Head of the Advertising sales of Zomato and COO and was later promoted to the Co-Founder position of the platform, resigned on September 14, 2021.
 Gaurav headed the supply of the food-tech company.

 On his parting, Gaurav Gupta had drafted a beautiful mail that he sent to everyone at Zomato with a special address to Deepinder Goyal.
-Zomato CEO Deepinder Goyal had not failed to reply to the touching mail.
+Zomato CEO Deepinder Goyal did not fail to reply to the touching mail.

 Furthermore, Deepinder also tweeted about the exit of his co-founder, thanking him for the amazing journey they spent together.
 Here goes his Tweet: